ziotom78/raytracing_course/tomasi-ray-tracing-05a.md

 -   The code checks the value of the `$LANG` environment variable (used on Unix systems) and decides which language to print the message in:

     ```
-    $ ./hello Donald     # …when I run it on a english-talking machine
+    $ ./hello Maurizio     # …when I run it on a english-talking machine
-    Hello, Donald!
+    Hello, Maurizio!
-    $ LANG=it_IT.UTF-8 ./hello Goofy
+    $ LANG=it_IT.UTF-8 ./hello Maurizio
-    Salve, Goofy!
+    Salve, Maurizio!
     ```

 -   The program is **not compatible** with version `1.1.0` because on an Italian machine it now prints `Salve, mondo!` instead of `Hello, world!`.